A Dog Bed Is More Than Just a Dog Bed

 More pets = more planning.

-In a multi-dog household, excitement can turn to chaos fast—especially when routines break or energy runs high.
-That’s why management (like baby gates and crates) and consistent protocols (like routines your dogs can count on) aren’t just helpful… they’re essential.
-This post breaks down how I use both to create calm, meet needs, and prevent conflict when I walk through the door. ❤️🐾
+In a multi-dog household, excitement can turn to chaos fast—especially when routines break or emotions run high.
+That’s why management (like baby gates and crates) and consistent protocols aren’t just helpful… they’re essential.

-I Was Totally Used… and I Loved It
+I Was Totally Used… & I Loved It

 Dogs are incredibly resourceful and are capable of communicating with us in so many ways.
 Ella proved that by using her behaviour to get something that she wanted from me.